feltus/Gene_Expression_Analysis_with_R/README.md

 * Quality of visualizations (25%)
 * Code organization, documentation, and reproducibility (15%)

-# Suggested Extensions (for extra credit)
-* Integrate pathway analysis using the clusterProfiler package
-* Add Gene Ontology enrichment for your differentially expressed genes
-* Create an interactive visualization using plotly
-* Compare your findings with published literature on the genes you selected

 # Submission Instructions
-* Submit your R script and R Markdown files through Canvas
+* Submit your R script and R Markdown files through Canvas in a single double compressed (tar + gzip = tarball).
 * Due date: See syllabus
 * Late submissions will be subject to the policy in the syllabus.